dario-vega/timesten-operator-k8s-livelab/introduction/introduction.md

 to keep the databases up and running with minimal effort on your part**.

-This lab shows you how to deploy and run an *Oracle TimesTen* inside a Kubernetes cluster, using the *Oracle TimesTen In-Memory Database Kubernetes Operato*r.
+This lab shows you how to deploy and run an *Oracle TimesTen* inside a Kubernetes cluster, using the *Oracle TimesTen In-Memory Database Kubernetes Operator*.
 We will setup a *Container Engine for Kubernetes (OKE)* and deploy
 - Active Standby Pair
 - TimesTen Cache connected to Oracle Containerized Database.